Massachusetts Conrad 30 / J-1 Visa Waiver Program

-The Massachusetts Department of Public Health (The Department) through the Conrad-30 / J-1 Visa Waiver Program, supports employment requests for J-1 visa physicians in sites that have a history of serving the state’s medically underserved populations.
-The Massachusetts J-1 Visa Waiver Program is implemented in accordance with its authority under the "Conrad Amendment" to P.L.
-103-416, to assist physician recruitment by supporting J-1 visa waiver requests from health care facilities located in federally designated underserved areas.
+The Massachusetts Department of Public Health (The Department) through the Conrad-30 / J-1 Visa Waiver Program supports employment requests for J-1 visa physicians in sites that have a history of serving the state’s medically underserved populations.
+The Massachusetts J-1 Visa Waiver Program is implemented in accordance with its authority under Section 214(l) of the Immigration Nationality Act, to assist physician recruitment by supporting J-1 visa waiver requests from health care facilities located in federally designated underserved areas.

-October 1 – December 31 Applications are accepted October 1 – December 31
+- October 1 – December 31: Applications are accepted.

-Specialty physician applications must have documentation of the wait times for specialty care along with other noted data shortages.
-The program policy document provides application detail
+- Specialty physician applications must have documentation of the wait times for specialty care along with other noted shortages.

-Flex Applications* – The Conrad legislation authorizes up to ten (10) Flex slots to place physicians in practice sites not located in a federal shortage area if they provide documentation that greater than 30% of the patients served by the site are located in federal shortage areas, poverty levels, disparate health outcomes, or note of significant immigrant or elderly populations or substance abuse data.
+- Flex Applications: The Conrad legislation authorizes up to ten (10) Flex slots to place physicians in practice sites not located in a federally designated shortage area, if the facility serves patients who reside in one or more federally designated shortage areas.
+The Massachusetts Conrad 30 / J-1 Visa Waiver Program requires that the facility provide documentation that greater than 30% of the patients served by the site are located in federal shortage areas, and provide poverty levels, disparate health outcomes, or note of significant immigrant or elderly populations or substance abuse.

-A payor mix breakdown must be included in the application.
-The payor mix indicates both the agency payor mix breakdown and that of the physician who is or will be practicing at the site.
+- A payer mix breakdown must be included in the application.
+The payer mix indicates both the agency payer mix breakdown and that of the physician who is or will be practicing at the site.